 Click the button below for Concealed Handgun Permit information and applications.
-You can apply for a new application, renew your current application or change the address associated with your application.
+You can apply for a new application, renew your current application.
+(This Package includes Fingerprints, Notary Services, and the Carry Concealed Permit) Do Not Order/Schedule for Fingerprints or Notarize Documents (NEW)

 Click the button below for information regarding a gun permit.
 You will be able to apply and pay for your gun permit(s) online using this service.